 If you have a geared motor or mid-drive motor, then the regen won't have much effect.
 It will cause the motor to quickly stop spinning when you squeeze the brakes, but it won't be able to help slow the bike down due to the intrinsic freewheel of these systems.
-There is no need to disable controller regen in these system, it is harmless.
+There is no need to disable controller regen in this situation, it is harmless.

-3.6 Fwd / Rev
+3.6 Fwd/Rev

 If you have an application where the motor direction needs to be reversed at times, as is handy with trike and quad applications, then there is an additional white forwards/reverse direction wire that is tucked under the ebrake heatshrink.
 If this wire is exposed and then connected via a switch to the adjacent black ground wire, it will enable you to change the motor direction on the fly without swapping the motor phase and hall leads.
-Reverse mode can exhibit some strange behavior at full motor RPM, so we do not recommend using this as the normal forwards direction.